avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - This `Owner` key must no longer have the ability to modify the validator set.
 - New transaction types must support modification of an L1's validator set via Warp messages.

-The following new transaction types are introduced on the P-Chain to support this functionality.
+The following new transaction types are introduced on the P-Chain to support this functionality:

 - `ConvertSubnetToL1Tx`
 - `RegisterL1ValidatorTx`